apple2373/chainer_stylenet/README.md

 And pre-tarined caffe VGG model

 Worning!
 Be suer to use chainer 1.3.2!!
-This code does not work in chainer 1.6 (I did't test with from 1.4 to 1.5)
+This code does not work in chainer 1.6 (I didn't test with from 1.4 to 1.5)

 ## Quick Usage
 install Anaconda (https://www.continuum.io/downloads) and then,